Vistage Live podcast

 The benefits of generative AI for remote and hybrid work are immense.
 By enabling more effective information sharing, enhancing communication and collaboration, improving productivity and efficiency, supporting knowledge management and skill development, and ensuring security and privacy, AI is revolutionising the way we work and making it less important than ever to go to the office.

 The future of work is here, and AI is the driving force behind this transformation.
-As we continue to embrace AI technology, we can unlock the full potential of remote and hybrid workforces and pave the way for a more flexible, efficient, and fulfilling work experience.
-It’s time to embrace the AI revolution and harness its power to redefine the very concept of work, creating opportunities for growth and innovation that extend far beyond the confines of the traditional office space.
+As we continue to embrace AI technology, we can unlock the full potential of remote and hybrid workforces.
+It’s time to embrace the AI revolution and harness its power to redefine the very concept of work.
+By creating opportunities for growth and innovation that extend far beyond the confines of the traditional office space.

 This first appeared in Fortune. and features in the Vistage Research Centre.